 Medical Malpractice Lawyers Based in Virginia Beach and Proud to Serve the Hampton Roads Region

-All of the attorneys at Shapiro, Lewis, Appleton & Duffan are licensed to practice law in the Commonwealth of Virginia.
+All of the attorneys at Shapiro, Appleton & Duffan are licensed to practice law in the Commonwealth of Virginia.
 The firm's central office is based in Virginia Beach.
 We also have satellite offices in the following Tidewater cities: